colelawrence/decipad/apps/docs/docs/supported-units.md

 The default unit is Coulomb (`coulomb`, `C`).

-coulomb can be expressed as `s⋅A` and we support expanding (or contracting) any electric charge unit to SI units.
+Coulomb can be expressed as `s⋅A` and we support expanding (or contracting) any electric charge unit to SI units.

 ## Electrical capacitance